IBM/watson-discovery-news/doc/promises-over-callback.md

 ## Less nesting and straightforward data flow

 As seen in the `promisified` code, we have only one level of nesting versus six levels of nesting.
-Another benefit is seperation of the success worflow from the error one making our code easy to follow and debug.
+Another benefit is seperation of the success and error workflows, making our code easy to follow and debug.

-Another benefit of using promises is that if you return a promise inside of a `then` block, then it waits for that promise to resolve before invoking the next `then` block with the response containing the resolved value of the promise that was returned:
+Another benefit of using promises is that if you return a promise inside of a `then` block, it waits for that promise to resolve before invoking the next `then` block with the response containing the resolved value of the promise that was returned:

 ```js
 .then(response => {